-Lastovicka is the recipient of a Presser Award, a Hatz Award, a CAP Award from American Music Center, and grants from NYSCA and NYFA.
-At age 14, she became the youngest winner in the history of Chicago’s Gruenstein Memorial National Organ Competition.
-At 15, she won the Otto B. Schoepfle National Organ Competition.
+Lastovicka is the recipient of a Presser Award, a Hatz Award, a CAP Award from New Music USA, and grants from NYSCA and NYFA.
+Lastovicka is the winner of the inaugural Melodia Women’s Choir (NYC) Commission Competition.
+At age 14, Lastovicka became the youngest winner in the history of Chicago’s Gruenstein Memorial National Organ Competition.
+At 15, Chris won the Otto B. Schoepfle National Organ Competition.

 Chris Lastovicka studied composition as a teenager at the SC Governor’s School for the Arts with Samuel Adler and continued their studies with Adler through correspondence.
 During college Lastovicka studied composition primarily with Frederick Bianchi, and also with Joel Hoffman, and Allen Sapp; and organ with Roberta Gary.
 After college, Lastovicka studied orchestration with Dominick Argento.

 Chris Lastovicka attended the Cincinnati College-Conservatory of Music on full scholarship and graduated summa cum laude.